Introduction to Python

 6

-As you can see the length of the set is 6 and not 7, since it remains with only one 'item0'
+As can be seen, the length of the set is 6 and not 7, since it remains with only one 'item0'

-You can check if an item is in the set.
+It can be checked if an item is in the set

 'item4' in set_